-CAR PARKING PROVISION
+2. CAR PARKING PROVISION

-- 1. At least one on-site parking space is to be covered. - 2.
-Where a single garage is proposed, a minimum front setback of 6 metres is required for the garage. - 3.
-Where a third on-site parking space is required (ie. for Traditional and Dress Circle lots), the minimum front setback for a double garage will be 4.5 metres. - 4.
-On-street parking space is to be provided within 25 metres of a lot frontage, except in the case of rear lane housing where the distance can be increased to 50 metres. - 5.
-Villa lots are only permitted to have a single garage unless accessed from a rear laneway.
+- (a) At least one on-site parking space is to be covered. - (b) Any Cottage lots or single storey Villa lots are only permitted to have a single covered car space.
+A two storey dwelling on a villa lot may have a double garage provided the garage has a minimum front setback of 6 metres to the property line. - (c) Where a single garage is proposed, a minimum front setback of 6 metres is required for the garage. - (d) Where a third on-site parking space is required (ie. for Premium Traditional and Dress Circle lots), the minimum front setback for a double garage will be 4.5 metres.

-▲ BUILDING SITE COVERAGE
+3. BUILDING SITE COVERAGE

-1. Pergolas, gazebos, verandahs, shade structures and other leisure and recreational purpose areas (whether fully roofed or not) are permitted as additional building site coverage to a further maximum of 10% of the total site area.
+(a) Except for Premium Traditional and Dress Circle lots, pergolas, gazebos, verandahs, shade structures and other leisure and recreational purpose areas (whether fully roofed or not) are permitted as additional building site coverage to a further maximum of 10% of the total site area.

-In support of the requirements of Table 1, the design and siting guidelines outlined below are to be satisfied.
+The summary of requirements in Table 1 are expanded below and the following are to be satisfied.